-- 14.3.1 The Representation Executives, specifically the President and three Vice-Presidents, are elected individually by and from the Active Members of the Students' Association as outlined in these bylaws and pursuant to the Elections Policies. - 14.3.2 All candidates to be Representation Executives on the Representation Executive Council must be Active members of SAMRU in good standing. - 14.3.3 All candidates for Representation Executive Council must be individually bondable and reveal any criminal record prior to nomination. - 14.3.4 All candidates for Representation Executive Council must be at least 18 years of age and not be an undischarged bankrupt. - 14.3.5 All candidates for Representation Executive Council positions must have a cumulative Grade Point Average (GPA) of at least 2.5. - 14.3.5.1 Any candidate who has not previously attended a semester at Mount Royal University is excluded from this requirement for the purpose of their candidacy.
+- 14.3.1 The Representation Executives, specifically the Representation Executive Council President and three Representation Executive Council Vice-Presidents, are elected individually by and from the Active Members of the Students' Association as outlined in these Bylaws and pursuant to the Elections Policies. - 14.3.2 All candidates to be Representation Executives on the Representation Executive Council must be Active Members of SAMRU in good standing. - 14.3.3 All candidates for the Representation Executive Council must be individually bondable and reveal any criminal record prior to nomination. - 14.3.4 All candidates for Representation Executive Council must be at least 18 years of age and not be an undischarged bankrupt. - 14.3.5 All candidates for Representation Executive Council positions must have a cumulative Grade Point Average (GPA) of at least 2.5. - 14.3.5.1 Any candidate who has not previously attended a semester at Mount Royal University is excluded from this requirement for the purpose of their candidacy.

-- 14.3.5.2 Proof of academic standing must be submitted to the Chief Returning Officer or the Nominations Committee prior to the ratification of the candidate. - 14.3.5.3 Proof of academic standing must be submitted to the Speaker of the Board by the end of January for the fall semester, by the end of May for the winter semester, and by the end of August for the spring semester. - 14.3.6 Any member who has been terminated from a Students' Association operated business or service or has been otherwise sanctioned by the Students' Association for breaching the SAMRU Code of Ethics, or endangering students, or vandalising or stealing SAMRU property, or neglecting their fiduciary responsibility to the Students' Association will not be eligible for nomination in any Students' Association election for a period of 5 years from when such disciplinary action was ratified. - 14.3.7 Members of the Representation Executive Council seeking re-election must have received a rating of "Fully Satisfactory" on their most recent performance review from the Board before their nomination for re-election can be considered. - 14.3.8 All candidates for Representation Executive Council must demonstrate their eligibility for these positions with the Chief Returning Officer before they will be considered properly nominated.
+- 14.3.5.2 Proof of academic standing must be submitted to the Chief Returning Officer or the Nominations Committee prior to the ratification of the candidate. - 14.3.5.3 Proof of academic standing must be submitted to the Speaker of the Board by the end of January for the fall semester, by the end of May for the winter semester, and by the end of August for the spring semester. - 14.3.6 Any member who has been terminated from a Students' Association operated business or service or has been otherwise sanctioned by the Students' Association will not be eligible for nomination in any Students' Association election for a period of 5 years from when such disciplinary action was ratified. - 14.3.7 Members of the Representation Executive Council seeking re-election must have received a rating of "Fully Satisfactory" on their most recent performance review from the Board before their nomination for re-election can be considered. - 14.3.8 All candidates for Representation Executive Council must demonstrate their eligibility for these positions with the Chief Returning Officer before they will be considered properly nominated.